Andy4495/emulator-8-bit/README.md

 ## Z80 Assembler

-I have been using the [`zasm`][24] assembler for testing, mainly because it still appears to be in active development and it is fairly well documented.
+I have been using the [`zasm`][24] assembler for testing.
 Disassembled code generated from my emulator can be assembled with `zasm`, and used as a "round-trip" test of any changes to verify that the opcodes are decoded into the correct mnemonics.

 I have included the `zasm` linux executable in this repo as a convenience in automated testing.
 See the file [zasm_LICENSE.txt][22] for licensing details specifically for `zasm`.